astropy-learn/dev-guide/README.md

 ### How the repos interact
 Within a _tutorial--*_ repo, when the [build.yml file](https://github.com/astropy-learn/tutorial--template/blob/main/.github/workflows/build.yml) is triggered, _action--pre-process_ is called to populate the Jupyter Book config script for that notebook. _action--pre-process_ runs the [associated Python script](https://github.com/astropy-learn/astropy-tutorials/blob/main/scripts/pre-process.py) kept in the _astropy-tutorials_ repo.

-Then, the _build.yml_ workflow calls _action--execute-convert_ (which runs the [associated Python script](https://github.com/astropy-learn/astropy-tutorials/blob/main/scripts/execute-convert.py) kept in the _astropy-tutorials_ repo) to build the _.ipynb_ notebook into _.html_ (and _.pdf_).
+Then, the _build.yml_ workflow calls _action--execute-convert_ (which runs the [associated Python script](https://github.com/astropy-learn/astropy-tutorials/blob/main/scripts/execute-convert.py) kept in the _astropy-tutorials_ repo) to build the _.ipynb_ notebook into _.html_.
 This step determines if a single tutorial page or a Jupyter Book 'book' (collection of notebooks) should be built, as checked in the Python script.
 The Jupyter Book HTML build outputs are pushed to the _converted_ branch in the tutorial repo.

 Rendered content is deployed to the website by the _learn-astropy_ repo's [deploy.yaml workflow](https://github.com/astropy-learn/learn-astropy/blob/main/.github/workflows/deploy.yaml).
 The Gatsby site is built, and using a [Python script](https://github.com/astropy-learn/learn-astropy/blob/main/deployment/installtutorials.py) the HTML output of each tutorial is collected from its respective _converted_ branch in its repo and installed into the Gatsby site.
 The tutorials are then indexed for Algolia using [learn-astropy-librarian](https://github.com/astropy-learn/learn-astropy-librarian/tree/main).
 The site is deployed to the GitHub pages site for the _learn-astropy_ repo, and this is served to the custom domain [learn.astropy.org](https://learn.astropy.org/) (see the corresponding [DNS settings](https://github.com/astropy-learn/learn-astropy/settings/pages); elevated permissions are required to view).